craftcms/docs/docs/5.x/system/routing.md

 ## Advanced Routing with URL Rules

-In addition to routes defined via the control panel, you can define [URL rules](guide:runtime-routing#url-rules) in `config/routes.php`.
+In addition to routes defined via the control panel, you can define [URL rules](guide:runtime-routing#url-rules) in `config/routes.php` that map to templates or [custom controllers](../extend/controllers.md):

 ```php
 return [